How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 Clone the Repository

-Next, download the ImageMagick source code from the official GitHub repository.
+Download the ImageMagick source code from the official GitHub repository.
 For production systems, clone a specific release tag rather than the development branch:

-git clone --depth 1 --branch 7.1.1-43 https://github.com/ImageMagick/ImageMagick.git
+git clone --depth 1 --branch 7.1.1-43 https://github.com/ImageMagick/ImageMagick.git ~/ImageMagick

-cd ImageMagick
+cd ~/ImageMagick

 The --depth 1 flag creates a shallow clone without full history, reducing download size significantly.
 The --branch flag specifies a stable release tag.
 Check the releases page for the latest stable version and substitute accordingly.
 Version numbers in this guide are examples current at the time of writing.
-For development work, omit the branch flag to clone the latest code.

 Configure the Build

-Then, run the configure script to detect your system configuration and prepare the build:
+Run the configure script to detect your system configuration and prepare the build:

 ./configure --with-modules